webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-applied-webrtc.md

 ### Conferencing

 Conferencing was the use case that WebRTC was originally designed for.
 You can have two users directly connect to each other.
 Once they are connected they can share their webcams, or maybe their desktop.
-WebRTC allows users to send and receive as many streams as they want.
+Participants can send and receive as many streams as they want.
 They can also add and remove those streams at any time.

 Going beyond just media DataChannels are very useful for building a conferencing experience.
 Users can send metadata or share documents.
 You can create multiple streams and have multiple conversations going at once.